Pasta all' Amatriciana

-In Italian kitchens guanciale and rigatino are utilized the same way as the better know pancetta is used.
+In Italian kitchens guanciale and rigatino are utilized the same way as the better known pancetta is used.
 Both rigatino and pancetta come from the belly of the pig, while guanciale comes from the more muscular part of the animal.
 Guanciale comes from the cheek (guancia) of the pig and is triangular in shape like a pillow (guanciale).
 The consistency of guanciale is harder than regular pancetta and it has a distinctive, unique flavor.
-The best guanciale is produced in the region of Lazio, in the province of Rieti, particularly from the community of Amatrice.
+The best guanciale is produced in the region of Lazio, in the province of Rieti, particularly from the town of Amatrice.
 Rigatino is a specialty of Tuscany, while pancetta is produced in several regions of Italy and in different forms.

 My Bucatini All'Amatriciana Chef Pace